AndrewJ-25/Digisax/README.md

 ## Description
 STARLITE is a minimalist Digital Saxophone (Digisax) controlled by ESP32-S3.
+This project is intended to be a cost effective, customisable alternative to commercially available wind synths.
+STARLITE can be used for both performance and silent practice.
+It weds my two favorite hobbies: music and tinkering.

 Features:
 - realistic ergonomics